|

 real cause, though they didn't want to admit they'd made such

 a dangerous mistake.
-The doping solution used on the Graf
+The doping solution used on the Graf Zeppelin

-Zeppelin II, completed after the Hindenburg disaster,
+II, completed after the Hindenburg disaster, was changed to

-was replaced with bronze which is less combustible.
+bronze which is less combustible.

 Bain thinks the fire was started by a build-up